Taming-the-BEAST/SCOTTI-Tutorial/README.md

 ## The Data

 We analyse an outbreak of Foot and Mouth Disease Virus (FMDV) that occurred in the South of England.
 The outbreak contained two distinct clusters, in August and September of 2007, respectively.
 The dataset contains 11 viral sequences from 10 farms.
 Four sequences were sampled during the first cluster and a further 7 during the second cluster.
-In addition, we also have the earliest and latest possible dates during which each farm was infected with the disease ([Figure 1](#fig:outbreak)).
+In addition, we also have the earliest and latest possible dates during which each farm was infected with the disease, informed by the culling time and first appearance of symptoms ([Figure 1](#fig:outbreak)).
 The data were first analysed in {% cite Cottam2008PlosPath --file SCOTTI-Tutorial/master-refs %} and later reanalysed using SCOTTI in {% cite deMaio2016 --file SCOTTI-Tutorial/master-refs %}.

 <figure>